kalp0109/Telecom-Churn-Case-Study/README.md

 8. roam_og_mou_8 variables have positive coefficients (0.7135).
 That means for the customers, whose roaming outgoing minutes of usage is increasing are more likely to churn.

 ## File Details:
-1. Telecom Churn Case Study.ipynb : Python file containing codes for the telecom
+1. Telecom Churn Case Study.ipynb : Python file containing codes for the telecom churn data case study and recomendations
 2. Telecom_Churn_Group_Case_Study_Presentation.pdf : Presentation file